andraswebcode/pixmagix/readme.txt

 == Changelog ==

+= 1.5.0 =

+* Added new feature: download/upload projects as zip files.
+* Improved template libray.
+* Improved ruler guides in the editor.
+* Improved font family picker.
+* Fixed a lot of bugs, and security issues.

 = 1.4.0 =

-* Added a lot of new features
+* Added a lot of new features.
-* Security update
+* Security update.
-* Bug fixes
+* Bug fixes.

 = 1.0.0 =